| | | | | | | | | |

 How to cook frozen gyoza?
 It’s easy!
 Follow the instructions in the recipe below, cooking from frozen.

 If you have leftover cooked gyoza, no worries!
 Store them in the fridge, covered, for up to three days.
-You can eat the vegetable gyozas cold or reheat them by gently steaming.
+You can eat the vegetable gyozas cold or reheat them by gently steaming them.

 This Recipe Is